aspose-cells/Aspose.Cells-Doc-md/german/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-0/_index.de.md

 workbook.save(dataDir + "output.xlsx", SaveFormat.XLSX);

 {{< /highlight >}}
-### **HTMLLoadOptions.DeleteRedundantSpaces-Eigenschaft hinzugefügt**
+### **Hinzugefügte Eigenschaft HTMLLoadOptions.DeleteRedundantSpaces**
-Aspose.Cells for Java 8.8.0 hat die Eigenschaft HTMLLoadOptions.DeleteRedundantSpaces verfügbar gemacht, um die zusätzlichen Leerzeichen nach dem Zeilenumbruch-Tag (<br>Tag) beim Importieren der Daten aus der Zeichenfolge oder Datei HTML.
-Die Eigenschaft „HTMLLoadOptions.DeleteRedundantSpaces“ hat den Standardwert „false“, was bedeutet, dass alle zusätzlichen Leerzeichen beibehalten und in das Workbook-Objekt importiert werden.
-Wenn sie jedoch auf „true“ gesetzt ist, löscht API alle überflüssigen Leerzeichen nach dem Zeilenumbruch-Tag.
+Aspose.Cells for Java 8.8.0 has exposed the HTMLLoadOptions.DeleteRedundantSpaces property in order to keep or delete the extra spaces after the line break tag (<br> Tag) while importing the data from the HTML string or file.
+The HTMLLoadOptions.DeleteRedundantSpaces property has the default value as false that means, all extra spaces will be preserved and imported to the Workbook object, however, when set to true, the API will delete all the redundant spaces coming after the line break tag.

 {{% alert color="primary" %}}

- Weitere Einzelheiten zu dieser Funktion finden Sie im ausführlichen Artikel unter[Löschen Sie redundante Leerzeichen aus HTML](/cells/de/java/delete-redundant-spaces-after-line-break-while-importing/)
+Für weitere Details zu diesem Feature lesen Sie bitte den ausführlichen Artikel [Überflüssige Leerzeichen aus HTML löschen](/cells/de/java/delete-redundant-spaces-after-line-break-while-importing/)

 {{% /alert %}}

- Ein einfaches Nutzungsszenario sieht wie folgt aus.
+Das einfache Anwendungsszenario sieht wie folgt aus.

 **Java**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

  //Sample Html containing redundant spaces after <br> tag